ckeditor/ckeditor4-java-samples/README.md

 **Important Note**

-This project were supposed to show how CKEditor for Java integration can be used inside a web application.
+This project was supposed to show how CKEditor 4 for Java integration can be used inside a web application.
 It has not been completed, use it at your own risk.

-Please note that CKEditor is a JavaScript editor and as such may work with any web application, regardless of the server side language that the project is using, including Java-based apps.
-A dedicated "server side integration" is not required to include CKEditor 4 in your application.
+Please note that CKEditor is a JavaScript editor and as such may work with any web application, regardless of the server-side language that the project is using, including Java-based apps.
+A dedicated "server-side integration" is not required to include CKEditor 4 in your application.

 ## Getting the code